ric2b/Vivaldi-browser/chromium/docs/webui_explainer.md

 Older WebUI code exposed public methods for event notification, similar to how responses to [chrome.send()](#chrome_send) used to work.
-They both resulted in global namespace polution, but it was additionally hard to stop listening for events in some cases. **cr.addWebUIListener** is preferred in new code.
+They both resulted in global namespace pollution, but it was additionally hard to stop listening for events in some cases. **cr.addWebUIListener** is preferred in new code.